priyankabandekar31/InstaCart--Super-Market-Analysis/README.md

 ![](Images/Instacart-3.PNG)
 ## Conclusion
+**The Best model for prediction: Gradient Boost classifier with an accuracy of 90.47%.**

 We have seen that using the powerful tools like Data exploratory analysis and certain machine learning algorithms can be used to get valuable insights about the customers’ shopping behavior.

 It is very profitable for companies to use the tool of data analytics to understand trends in sales and customers’ behavior, as it can be used to accurately forecast product related sales information.